Beijing is a bully in the South China Sea says US Navy Commander

 "I have seen continued bullying of nations in the region.
 I have seen islands or rocks turned into man-made islands and militarised despite the conversations about those being for defensive purpose," Admiral Aquilino said in response to a question on whether he has seen any reduction in China muscling in the region.

 "They challenge and threaten all the nations in the region our allies, partners and friends.
-But none of those capabilities have been removed from those islands.
+But none of those capabilities has been removed from those islands.
 So I would say there has been no reduction, and only an increase in pressure from China across the region to achieve their objectives."

 China has militarised some of the reefs, inviting criticism from the claimants and also from countries like the US which have been advocating freedom of navigation in the region.